Brindisi Puglia, Italy Travel Guide

 Eating like a local can greatly reduce your daily expenses.
 Look for "menu fisso" options and enjoy aperitivo culture for affordable snacks and drinks.

-Certain tourist-businesses aimed at may have reduced hours or close completely during the low season (winter).
+Certain tourist-businesses focused on may have reduced hours or close completely during the quiet period (winter).

 Many city businesses might close for a week or two around mid-August (Ferragosto), while coastal areas are very crowded.